monchopena/bdunk/_posts/2012-11-30-motd-linux.markdown

-Date: 30 Nov 2012
+---
+layout: post
+title:  "How to change prompt colour and motd"
+date:   2012-11-30 00:00:00 +0200
-Categories: development
+categories: development
-Summary: When you work with many serves yo can get crazy about Where am I?
+summary: When you work with many serves yo can get crazy about Where am I?
-Read more: Show me more

-# How to change prompt colour and motd
+---

 When you work (hard) with many servers on terminal you need to distinguish them.
 The best way is.